George Jellicoe, 2nd Earl Jellicoe

-Lord Jellicoe was the only son but sixth and youngest child of John Jellicoe, 1st Earl Jellicoe, who was a First World War naval commander, commander at the Battle of Jutland, and Admiral of the Fleet; and his wife Florence Gwendoline (died 1964), who was the second daughter of Sir Charles Cayzer, 1st Bt., of Gartmore, Perthshire.
+Lord Jellicoe was the only son but sixth and youngest child of John Jellicoe, 1st Earl Jellicoe, who was a First World War naval officer, commander at the Battle of Jutland, and Admiral of the Fleet; and his wife Florence Gwendoline (died 1964), the second daughter of Sir Charles Cayzer, 1st Bt., of Gartmore, Perthshire.
 He inherited the title Earl Jellicoe at the age of 17, on the death of his father.
 As well as commanding the Special Boat Service in the Second World War, George Jellicoe was a long-serving parliamentarian, being a member of the House of Lords for 68 years (1939–2007).

 Early life

 Jellicoe was born at Hatfield and was christened on 29 July 1918 by the Most Rev. and Right Hon.
 Cosmo Lang, 89th Archbishop of York, while King George V (represented by Admiral Sir Stanley Colville) and Princess Patricia of Connaught (later known as Lady Patricia Ramsay) stood sponsor as two of his godparents.
 The others were: Miss Lilian Lear, Admiral Sir Lionel Halsey (Third Sea Lord), Mr. Eustace Burrows (cousin), Major Herbert Cayzer (uncle), and The Rev. Frederick G. G. Jellicoe (uncle, and Rector of New Alresford).

 Much of his childhood was spent at St Lawrence Hall, near Ventnor on the Isle of Wight; at St Peter's Court, a prep school at Broadstairs, Kent; in London; and in the Dominion of New Zealand, where his father was viceroy with the title of Governor-General between 1921 and 1924.
 He was educated at Winchester College, where he was styled and known as Viscount Brocas.
-He won the Vere Herbert Smith history prize and secured an exhibition to Trinity College, Cambridge (matriculated 1936.
-BA, Modern History tripos 1939, but awarded 1966).
+He won the Vere Herbert Smith history prize and secured an exhibition to Trinity College, Cambridge, where he secured a first class in Part I of the History tripos in 1938 and graduated with a degree in the subject the following year (which was only awarded in 1966).
 He was chairman of the Pitt Club, and his tutor Steven Runciman became a lifelong friend.